PubblyDevelopment/pubbly_schoolhouse/README.md

 ### Adding content

 All pubbly related content are HTML packets, which can run locally, on a web server, or in a cordova wrapped APK.
-Each packed can be exported directly from the [Pubbly Design Tools](https://github.com/PubblyDevelopment/pubbly_design_tools), created and downloaded from a [Pubbly Console](https://github.com/PubblyDevelopment/pubbly_console), or manually added from the English/Swahili content root folders, found on the [GLEXP hosted repositories](https://github.com/XPRIZE/GLEXP-Team-CCI/tree/master/Cordova%20schoolHouse%20app)
+Each packed can be exported directly from the [Pubbly Design Tools](https://github.com/PubblyDevelopment/pubbly_design_tools), created and downloaded from a [Pubbly Console](https://github.com/PubblyDevelopment/pubbly_console), or manually added from the English/Swahili content root folders, found on the [GLEXP hosted repositories](https://github.com/XPRIZE/GLEXP-Team-CCI/tree/master/Cordova%20schoolHouse%20app) or TODO: downloadable from our own website.
+[English web root](xprize.pubbly.com/Submissions/EnglishSchoolHouseRoot.zip), [Swahili web root](xprize.pubbly.com/Submissions/SwahiliSchoolHouseRoot.zip)

 ### Adding content: Xprize web roots